CMB-S4/s4example/python/README.md

 # CMB-S4 Package s4example

 This package is an example.
-Add more description here...
+Add more description here.
+The install instructions below are generic and should not need to be modified.

 ## Package Installation

 This package uses setuptools for package installation.
 You can use the setup.py directly for installation or use pip.
-Using pip makes it easier to uninstall the package cleanly.
-Installation with setup.py to a specific location can be done with:
+Using pip makes it possible to uninstall the package cleanly.
+Installation to a specific location can be done with:

+    %>  pip3 install . --prefix=/some/place

+OR

     %>  python3 setup.py install --prefix /some/place

-OR

-    %>  pip3 install --install-option="--prefix='/some/place'"
+If you specify a `--prefix` option, then that location should already be in your PATH / PYTHONPATH environment.
+For example, you must have previously set up your environment
+with:

+    %>  export PATH="/some/place/bin:${PATH}"
+    %>  export PYTHONPATH="/some/place/lib/python3.x/site-packages:${PYTHONPATH}"

+Where `3.x` is the actual python version you are using.
 If you do not specify a `--prefix` option, the package will be installed to your python installation prefix.
-If you are using a virtualenv or a conda environment for your development work (always a good idea!) then it is safe to leave out the `--prefix` option and install the package into your environment.
+**If** you are using a virtualenv or a conda environment for your development work (always a good idea!) then it is safe to leave out the `--prefix` option and install the package into your environment.

+If you have used pip to do the installation, then you can uninstall with:

+    %>  pip3 uninstall s4example

 If you want to be able to edit the source and have those changes show up in your environment without re-installing, then you can use the package in develop / editable mode.
 This is done slightly differently depending on whether you use setup.py directly or pip:

+    %>  pip3 install -e . --prefix=/some/place

+OR

     %>  python3 setup.py develop --prefix /some/place

-OR

-    %>  pip3 -e install --install-option="--prefix='/some/place'"
+These commands will fail unless the prefix is in you PYTHONPATH.

 ## Running Unit Tests